simzero/cudaParticlesFoam/.github/README.md

 runWithDocker ./Allrun
 ```

 You will see the results and logs.
-The running containers can be checked with `docker ps` and any container stopped with `docker kill CONTAINER_ID`.
+Running containers can be checked with `docker ps`.
+Containers can be killed with `docker kill CONTAINER_ID`.

 # Credits